StateFarm-STEM/hablogger/README.md

 - Microcontrollers / electronics basics
   - Arduino and Raspberry Pico lessons included
 - Introduction to coding concepts
-  - Variants in C and Python aailable
+  - Variants in C and Python available
-- Test the finished product in a high altitude balloon flight to the stratosphere (60-125k feet)
+- Test the finished product in a high-altitude balloon flight to the stratosphere (60-125k feet)
 - Collect telemetry data during the flight
 - Analyze collected data